front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/slim-down-resolvers-with-loaders.md

 ### Using GraphQL context for Dependency Injection

-In its current state, resolvers are tightly coupled to the current implementation.
-We recommend to leverage GraphQL’s context to inject a loader to resolvers.
+However, in the above example, resolvers are tightly coupled to the current implementation.
+We recommend to leverage GraphQL’s context to inject a loader to resolvers to solve this issue and improve the design.

 The GraphQL context is (according to [GraphQL.org](https://graphql.org/learn/execution/#root-fields-resolvers)):